sklarcorp/data-style-guide/README.md

 *  As specified in the Capitalization Section, _do not_ capitalize the "w" in "with" and "without"
 *  Spell out the word "French" when referring to French measurements.   _Do Not_ use any form of abbreviation (e.g. "Fr"  "FR"  "Fr.")
 *  Spell out the word "Degrees".
 Do not use the symbol °
+* "Inches" should be reflected as the symbol "
 * "Millimeters" should be reflected as a lowercase abbreviation (e.g. "mm")
+* "Centimeters should be reflected as a lowercase abbreviation (e.g. "cm")